-Valuation Date: Notes October 1, 2022 Actuarially determined contribution rates are calculated as of the October 1st which is two years prior to the end of the fiscal year in which contributions are reported.
-Methods and Assumptions Used to Determine Contribution Rates: Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 15 years (single equivalent period) Asset Valuation Method 5-year smoothed market Inflation 2.25% Salary Increases 4.5% to 11.75% depending on age, including inflation.
+Valuation Date: Notes October 1, 2023 Actuarially determined contribution rates are calculated as of the October 1st which is two years prior to the end of the fiscal year in which contributions are reported.
+Methods and Assumptions Used t Actuarial Cost Method t o Determine Contribution Rates: Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 15 years (single equivalent period) Asset Valuation Method 5-year smoothed market Inflation 2.25% Salary Increases 4.5% to 11.75% depending on age, including inflation.
 Investment Rate of Return 6.90% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
 Mortality PUB-2010 Headcount Weighted Safety Healthy Employee Mortality Table (for pre-retirement mortality) and the PUB-2010 Headcount Weighted Safety Healthy Retiree Mortality Table (for post-retirement mortality), with separate rates for males and females and ages set forward one year, with mortality improvements projected to all future years after 2010 using Scale MP-2018.
-For males, the base mortality rates for both pre-retirement and post-retirement mortality are based on the Below Median Healthy tables.
-These are the same rates currently in use for Special Pisk Class members of
+For males, the base mortality rates for both pre- retirement and post-retirement mortality are based on the Below Median Healthy tables.
+These are the same rates used for Special Risk Class members in the July 1, 2023 actuarial valuation of the Florida Retirement System (FRS) Pension Plan.
+Other Information: Notes See Discussion of Valuation Results in the October 1, 2023 Actuarial Valuation Report and the Actuarial Impact Statement dated June 11, 2024.